stanley-fork/fastcert/README.md

 ## License

-MIT License - see LICENSE file for details
+BSD 3-Clause License - see LICENSE file for details

 ## Status